SecureDNA/quickdna/README.md

 translation tasks, in part because it uses a native Rust module (via PyO3) for the translation.
 However, it exposes an easy-to-use, type-annotated API that should still feel familiar for Biopython users.

+⚠ *Quickdna is "pre-1.0" software.
+Its API is still evolving.
+For now, if you're interested in using quickdna, we suggest you depend on an [exact version](https://python-poetry.org/docs/dependency-specification/#exact-requirements) or [git `rev`](https://python-poetry.org/docs/dependency-specification/#git-dependencies), so that new releases don't break your code.*

 ```python
 # These are the two main library types.
 Unlike Biopython, DnaSequence and
 # ProteinSequence are distinct, though they share a common BaseSequence base class